Abdullah al-Ghumari: Life

 Ghumari was born in Tangier in 1910, and died there in 1993.
 As a child, he was primarily educated by his father Muhammad bin al-Siddiq al-Ghumari, an Islamic scholar.
 He memorized the Qur'an at an early age, in addition to Bulugh al-Maram, Alfiya and Ajārūmīya in Arabic grammar.

 Ghumari later travelled to Fas for his higher education, but then enrolled in the University of al-Karaouine.
 While there, he also studied Mosque of Uqba, a UNESCO World Heritage Site and important seat of Muslim religious learning.
 During his study, Ghumari studies canonical texts in Sunni Islam, including Al-Qastallani's explanation of Sahih al-Bukhari and the works of Khalil ibn Ishaq al-Jundi.
 Eventually, Ghumari switched from Karaouine to Al-Azhar University in 1930 and graduating the next year.
 During his education, Ghumari was a student of Al-Kawthari, of whom Ghumari would later hold extremely negative views.

 Due to fears in the wider Arab world regarding the influence of the Muslim Brotherhood in the mid-twentieth century, Ghumari was accused of having ties to a foreign group.
 In 1961, he was sentenced to ten years in prison, likely due to his time spent in Egypt where the Brotherhood had formed.
 His older brother, Ahmad al-Ghumari, fell ill upon hearing of his younger brother's long sentence and died eight months later.

 Teachers

 He studied under Muhammad al-Tahir ibn 'Ashur, Yusuf al-Nabhani, Muhammad Zahid al-Kawthari, Muhammad Bakhit al-Muti'i, and Hasanayn Muhammad Makhluf.

 Students

-Ghumari's students included Salâh Ud Dîn At Tijânî and Muhammad bin Yahya al-Ninowy, Hassan al-Kattani.
+Ghumari's students included Muhammad bin Yahya al-Ninowy, Hassan al-Kattani.
 Hamza Yusuf received an ijazah from him.